Adventures of Zatoichi: Plot

 Walking about town Ichi meets the town drunk.
 Over sake the old man relates how he had a son who would be about Ichi's age but that he lost him nearly 30 years ago as a young boy while worshipping the new year's sun on Mount Myogi.
 The old man gives his name as Giju and Ichi looks surprised and later says to himself that, despite the similarities between his childhood and Giju's story, Giju couldn't be the right name.

-At night Ichi he accompanies Sen to see Shinsuke.
+At night Ichi accompanies Sen to see Shinsuke.
 Ichi calls Shinsuke a fool for treating his sister so badly.
 Jinbei's men followed Ichi who fights them.
 Shinsuke nearly escapes but is mortally stabbed, as he dies he confesses to Sen that he killed the headman.

 Just after her companion returns, Ichi tells Saki of her father's death and that she should go home as Jinbei plans to kill her.
 He hires Giju to guide her around checkpoints to escape but Giju is paid by Jinbei and betrays her.

 Two young boys tell Ichi Giju betrayed Saki.
 Ichi confront Giju but spares him because Giju reminds him of his own father.
 As he leaves Ichi is attacked by six swordsmen.
 Sensing their attack he kills five and the sixth throws himself to the ground to avoid being attacked.

 Ichi goes to the guardhouse, frees Saki then duels Gounosuke as a gentle snow falls.
 He fights dozens of guards and kills many as well as Jinbei and the intendant.
 At dawn he worships the new year's first sun light before walking off alone.